-Mishima addressed the soldiers from the commandant’s balcony, reading a manifesto that aimed at inspiring a coup d’état, but was eventually shouted down and mocked.
+On 25 November 1970, he and four other members entered the Tokyo headquarters of the Eastern Command of Japan’s Self-Defense Forces in Ichigaya under a pretext, taking the base commandant hostage.
+Mishima addressed the soldiers from the commandant’s balcony, reading a manifesto that aimed at inspiring a coup d’état but was eventually shouted down and mocked.
 After a few minutes, he withdrew into the room and committed seppuku.
-Tatenokai member Masakatsu Morita (森田 必勝) had been chosen to act as second and perform the traditional kaishakunin (介錯人) duty of beheading Mishima, but he was unable to properly perform the task.
+Tatenokai member Masakatsu Morita (森田 必勝) had been chosen to act as second and perform the traditional kaishakunin (介錯人) duty of beheading Mishima but was unable to perform the task properly.
 After several failed attempts, he allowed another Tatenokai member, Hiroyasu Koga (古賀浩靖), to decapitate Mishima.
 Morita himself attempted to commit seppuku that day as well.
-When he failed, Koga once again performed the kaishakunin duty.
+When he failed, Koga performed the kaishakunin duty once again.

 Mishima was among those considered for the Nobel Prize for Literature three times.
-His spectacular death, which was in line with his life and his thinking, drew even more international attention to his work, which had been translated into many languages.
-His work had not been very popular in Japan, but seemed to have been rediscovered through the intense Western interest.
+His spectacular death, which was in line with his life and thinking, drew even more international attention to his work, which had been translated into many languages.
+His work had not been prevalent in Japan but seemed to have been rediscovered through the intense Western interest.
 Almost all of Mishima’s novels and stories have been adapted for the screen, some by prestigious directors, such as Ichikawa Kon (市川崑, 1915-2008) and Fukusaku Kinji (深作欣二, 1930-2003).